 Students sponsored by an organization or firm may get a J-1 visa instead, after receiving a Form DS-2019 from UCLA.

-U.S. government regulations allow students to enter the United States only in early July, a few weeks before the mandatory class orientation program begins.
+U.S. government regulations allow students to enter the United States as early as 30 days before a prior to the program start date.

 Applying for U.S. Permanent Resident status (a "green card") is incompatible with applying for a student visa, and full-time MBA students must have either a valid green card or a valid student visa in order to enroll.
 So if you have applied for a green card, you should not apply for our program until you actually have the valid green card in hand, because you cannot apply for a student visa as a back-up.